 The bias cut gave a new fluidity to gowns, lingerie, and nightwear.
 During the 1930s, due to Old Hollywood movies and cinema, women’s underwear and nightgowns suddenly had a much larger audience.
 Now the spotlight was on Jean Harlow lounging in lavish robes in movies such as Platinum Blonde.

-Although white was a very fashionable color during the 1930s, here I have chosen to feature glamorous inky black shades of robes.
 White became popular mostly due to the movie industry, with pure whites standing out on screen in a time of black & white movies.
 Shades of black silks and satins were also popular, as were very pale, shining delicate shades of the subtlest pinks.

 1940s Nightgowns – Femininity and Ingenuity